MeteoGroup/grib2geotiff/README.md

  java -jar grib2geotiff -in [inputDirectory] -out [outputDirectory]
  ```

- * `inputDirectory` should contain one or more Gribfiles form the Global Forecast System (GFS), which can be downloaded from [their FTP server](ftp://ftp.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/).
+ * `inputDirectory` should contain one or more Gribfiles form the Global Forecast System (GFS), which can be downloaded from their FTP server: ftp://ftp.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/ .
  * `outputDirectory` will contain all Geotiffs in the file structure schema below.
 This folder will get created if it does not exist.

  ```